MohamedGoda201097/The-Henkel-Mobile-application/README.md

 Test Case Development and Execution: Designed, executed, and maintained detailed test cases to validate various application functionalities, ensuring comprehensive test coverage.

 Manual and Regression Testing: Performed rigorous manual testing and regression testing on the mobile application to ensure its performance, reliability, and user experience quality

+The link of the Henkel project : https://drive.google.com/drive/u/0/home